Some posts contain compensated links. Please read this disclaimer for more info.

-The actual route can vary a little, depending on a few factors, but no matter where you go, there is an abundance of natural beauty wherever you stop, and the crew will be sure to show you the real, authentic way of life on the islands in this region.
+The actual route can vary a little, depending on a few factors, but no matter where you go, natural beauty is abundant wherever you stop, and the crew will be sure to show you the real, authentic way of life on the islands in this region.

 Throughout the trip, there are opportunities to become active and really explore the region on your own.
 You’ll undoubtedly make some fantastic memories along the way, and get to see a part of Croatia that is indeed breath-taking.
 I know my family did.

-The last time we sailed was about two years ago – prior to the Baby Donkey joining our family – and the rooms on the yacht were tiny.
-So, the size of the rooms on the Nautitech 44 Catamaran was a pleasant surprise.
-As was the fact that our room had an ensuite.
+The last time we sailed was about two years ago – before the Baby Donkey joining our family – and the rooms on the yacht were tiny.
+So, the size of the rooms on the Nautitech 44 Catamaran was a pleasant surprise, as was the fact that our room had an ensuite.
 Last time I had to share that one toilet with four grown men.
 Gross.

 Stops On Our 3 Day Sailing Croatia Adventure